-This article is based on interviews with youth, professional soccer players, of low socio-economic class who play in sports clubs located in the geographical-social periphery of Israel.
-It is important to conduct a similar study among youth, professional soccer players, of high socio-economic class.
-In light of the differences in the disparate habitus of youth in formal educational contexts (including for example a sense of comfort with authority figures- see Lareau, 2011), sense of ease and sense of entitlement and other relationships with teachers in school (Calarco, 2018), it would be interesting to reveal their sporting habitus.
-Secondly, in light of the influence of educational figures on the self-concept, and their role in the development of cultural capital, it is also important to interview professional soccer coaches working with youth from different socio-economic classes.
-Thirdly, in view of the fact that soccer is socially structured as a sport for members of low socio-economic classes (Bourdieu, 1978), it would be interesting to examine the self-concept and future orientation of children and adolescents playing in sports associated with high socio-economic class (such as swimming, tennis, and sailing).
-Finally, in light of the link between socio-economic class and future orientation (Silva & Corse , 2018), and in light of our claim that an open and positive future orientation operates as important cultural capital, it would be pertinent to explore the future orientation in additional formal and informal educational contexts.
-This article proposes to see future orientation as a component of habitus and suggests further exploring the class differences in future orientation in different contexts.
+This article is based on interviews with youth, professional soccer players of low SES who play in sports clubs located in the geographical-social periphery of Israel.
+It is important to conduct a similar study among young professional soccer players of high socioeconomic class.
+In light of the differences in the disparate habitus of youth in formal educational contexts (including, for example, a sense of comfort with authority figures- see Lareau, 2011), including in their ease and sense of entitlement and other relationships with teachers in school (Calarco, 2018), it would be interesting to reveal their sporting habitus.
+Second, in light of the influence of educational figures on the self-concept and their role in the development of cultural capital, it is also worthwhile interviewing professional soccer coaches who work with youth from different socioeconomic classes.
+Third, because soccer is socially structured as a sport for low-SES youth (Bourdieu, 1978), it would be interesting to examine the self-concept and future orientation of children and adolescents who play sports associated with high socioeconomic class (such as swimming, tennis, and sailing).
+Finally, in light of the link between socioeconomic class and future orientation (Silva & Corse , 2018), and in light of our claim that an open and positive future orientation operates as important cultural capital, it is pertinent to explore the future orientation in additional formal and informal educational contexts.
+This article considers future orientation as a component of habitus and suggests further exploring the variations in future orientation across classes in different contexts.

 References